CICE-Consortium/Icepack/doc/source/user_guide/ug_troubleshooting.rst

 Interpretation of general results
 ---------------------------------

-Icepack releases are ``functional releases'' in the sense that the code runs, does not crash, passes various tests, and requires further work to establish its scientific validity.
-In general, users are not encouraged to use any of the CICE Consortium's model configurations to obtain ``scientific'' results.
+Icepack releases are "functional releases" in the sense that the code runs, does not crash, passes various tests, and requires further work to establish its scientific validity.
+In general, users are not encouraged to use any of the CICE Consortium's model configurations to obtain "scientific" results.
 The test configurations are useful for model development, but sea ice models must be evaluated from a physical standpoint in a couple system because simplified configurations do not necessarily represent what is actually happening in the